 The British Gynaecological Cancer Society, Ovarian Cancer Action and Target Ovarian Cancer, in partnership with the National Cancer Registration and Analysis Service (NCRAS), are funding a joint project to map ovarian cancer care, surgery and survival across the NHS for the first time.
 The ovarian cancer audit feasibility pilot has published its first findings, showing big differences in the number of women diagnosed across England, and significant variation in where the disease is caught early.

 Women in some parts of the country are twice as likely to be diagnosed with ovarian cancer than in other areas.
 This is after age is taken into account – ovarian cancer is more common in women over 50.
 There are a number of likely reasons behind this, including ethnicity, birth rates and take-up of the contraceptive pill.

 Postcode lottery in diagnosis

-For more information on these first findings, please see the full report below and the full release here.
+For more information on these first findings, read the report.